 READING COURSES

 Reading courses are to be arranged in cooperation with a faculty member and require the permission of the Director of Undergraduate Studies.
-The administration has expressly forbidden students to take reading courses of any kind with individuals who do not have a regular faculty position or other official appointment at Harvard.
-Under extraordinary circumstances, the Director of Undergraduate Studies may approve a rigorously structured reading course as a replacement for normal Junior tutorial requirements.
+Please note that the administration does not permit students to take reading courses with individuals who do not have a regular faculty position or other official appointment at Harvard.

 CONCENTRATION CREDIT FOR OFF-CAMPUS STUDY

-Concentrators who choose to take Slavic language courses in an approved program, whether in Russia or another country, may receive concentration credit for successfully completed work.
+Concentrators who choose to take Slavic language courses in an approved program may receive concentration credit for successfully completed work.
 Those who attain adequate grades during a semester abroad may receive a full semester of concentration credit (i.e. 2 full courses).
 Those who complete a foreign program during the summer may be credited with 1 full course.

 For credit from a domestic language program in the United States, please speak with the Director of the Language Program or the Director of Undergraduate Studies.

 Credit is granted in the form of a “lump sum,” which counts toward the total number of required courses for the concentration.
 At the discretion of the Director of Undergraduate Studies and in accordance with the results of the Slavic Department’s Placement Examinations, portions of the language requirement may be waived for students who have made substantial improvement in their study off campus.
-Study Abroad will generally not count for a student’s survey requirement or tutorial courses – in most cases, students who spend a semester abroad during their junior year will take the corresponding semester of junior tutorial (98a or 98b) during their senior year.
+Study Abroad will generally not count for a student’s tutorial requirement– in most cases, students who spend a semester abroad during their junior year who did not take Introduction to Slavic Literature and Culture in their sophomore year will take the corresponding semester of tutorial during their senior year.

 N.B.
 Concentrators who wish to receive credit for off-campus study must file petitions before they participate in any program.
 CREDIT WILL NOT BE GRANTED RETROACTIVELY.
 For information on petitioning for credit, consult both the staff in the Office of International Education and the Director of Undergraduate Studies.